Hey There, Fellow Tree Hugger!

 Carnivores capture their prey through various means, including chasing, stalking, ambushing, and using teamwork.
 Carnivores that are warm-blooded (endothermic) must hunt and feed more often than those that are cold-blooded (ectothermic).
 Ectotherms like the American alligator can go days or even weeks between meals.

 The following seven North American critters, in no particular order, represent some of the coolest carnivores on the planet.

 Bobcat - Lynx rufus

-Unlike the endangered spotted skunk, bobcats are widespread and stable in the U.S. The idea that they can inhabit just about any land-based habitat probably has a lot to do with their survival despite heavy trapping in the past.
+Unlike other larger predators, bobcats are widespread and stable in the U.S. The idea that they can inhabit just about any land-based habitat probably has a lot to do with their survival despite heavy trapping in the past.
 These are truly unique and beautiful animals, and spotting one for the first time in the wild is quite a thrill.

 Seeing this elusive native cat is also a bit of a surprise for most people.
 Bobcats tend to blend well with their forest surroundings, so they’re not easy to find.
 You could literally walk right by one without even knowing it was there.
 And if you do see a bobcat, you’re likely to be taken aback by their size.
 No, they’re not as big as their cousin, the cougar, but they are considerably larger than a house cat.